johnnyawesome/YouTubeStopAutoplay/README.md

 ## What the script does

 I find it annoying that, by default, Youtube just keeps playing the next suggestion.
-Most of the time, those suggestions aren't that good.
+Most of the time, those suggestions aren't very good.

 This script simply toggles the 'Autoplay' button to 'OFF'.